-Internal name: cc\set\passwords Module frequency: once-per-instance ssh\pwauth: (boolean/string) Sets whether or not to accept password authentication. true will enable password auth. false will disable.
+Internal name: cc\set\passwords

+• ssh\pwauth: (boolean/string) Sets whether or not to accept password authentication. true will enable password auth. false will disable.
 Default is to leave the value unchanged.
 In order for this config to be applied, SSH may need to be restarted.
 On systems systems, this restart will only happen if the SSH service has already been started.
-On non-systems systems, a restart will be attempted regardless of the service state..
+On non-systemd systems, a restart will be attempted regardless of the service state..